Sahara Desert Weather

 What Most Guides Get Wrong About Winter in the Sahara

 Summer nights (June through August) in Merzouga rarely drop below 20°C (68°F).
-You’ll sleep lightly under a sheet, possibly kicking it off by midnight.
-The air stays warm and heavy, and the sand beneath your tent radiates stored heat until well past midnight.
-You won’t need a sleeping bag at all during these months.
+You sleep under a sheet, possibly kicking it off by midnight.
+The sand beneath your tent radiates stored heat until well past midnight.
+You will not need a sleeping bag at all during these months, and stargazing from your tent entrance is entirely comfortable in shorts and a light layer.

-Winter nights (December through February) are a different world entirely.
+Winter nights (December through February) are a different world.
 Temperatures plummet after sunset.
-By 10 PM, you’re at 10°C (50°F).
+By 10 PM you are at 10°C (50°F).
 By 2 AM, expect 3°C to 8°C (37°F to 46°F).
 Pre-dawn, around 5 AM before the sun breaks, temperatures can hit 0°C (32°F).
 Frost on the sand is not common, but it happens.
 The metal zipper on your tent will feel like ice when you touch it.
-Your water bottle, left outside, will be painfully cold to drink.
+Your water bottle, left outside, will be painful to hold.

 The Morocco sandstorm season runs primarily from late March through May, with a secondary, less predictable period in October.
-These storms are driven by the Chergui wind, a hot, dry easterly wind that picks up fine particles and carries them across the dunes.
-You have a 10% to 20% chance of encountering one during peak season, not a daily certainty.
+These storms are driven by the Chergui wind, a hot dry easterly that picks up fine particles and carries them across the dunes.
+Your actual chance of encountering one during peak season is 10% to 20%, not a daily certainty.

-A Sahara sandstorm is not the apocalyptic wall of sand you see in movies.
-It’s a thick haze that reduces visibility to 50 to 100 meters and deposits fine dust everywhere: in your hair, your bag, the threads of your camera lens.
-Typical duration is 2 to 4 hours, not days.
-They often arrive in the afternoon as temperatures peak and wind patterns shift.
-By evening, the air usually clears.
+A Sahara sandstorm is not the apocalyptic wall of sand you see in films.
+It is a thick orange-brown haze that reduces visibility to 50 to 100 metres and deposits fine dust everywhere: in your hair, your bag, the threads of your camera lens.
+Typical duration is two to four hours, not days.
+Storms often arrive in the afternoon as temperatures peak and wind patterns shift.
+By evening the air usually clears completely.

 Preparedness beats fear.
-Carry a lightweight shemagh (desert scarf) not just for style, but to wrap around your face, neck, and over your phone or camera.
-These scarves cost 50 MAD to 100 MAD ($5 to $10) in Marrakech souks; buy one before you leave the city.
-Ziploc bags are essential for protecting electronics from fine dust, which infiltrates ports and lenses far more effectively than visible grains of sand.
-When deciding what to pack for Morocco, include these items in your desert kit even if traveling outside peak sandstorm months.
+Carry a lightweight shemagh (desert scarf) to wrap around your face, neck, and over your phone or camera.
+These cost 50 to 100 MAD ($5 to $10) in any Marrakech souk; buy one before you leave the city.
+Ziploc bags protect electronics from fine dust, which infiltrates ports and lenses far more effectively than visible grains.
+When finalising your desert kit, our complete Sahara packing list covers sandstorm gear alongside everything else you will actually need.

 How Local Guides Handle Sandstorms

-Experienced guides monitor weather patterns and local forecasts daily.
-If a Chergui wind event is predicted, they may adjust your schedule: an earlier camel trek at 4 PM instead of 6 PM, or a longer rest period inside the camp’s communal tent.
-This isn’t fear; it’s logistics.
-You’ll still experience the desert, just with slightly modified timing to avoid the worst visibility and dust inhalation.
+Experienced guides monitor the Chergui forecasts daily.
+If a wind event is predicted, they adjust your schedule: an earlier camel trek at 4 PM instead of 6 PM, or a longer rest inside the camp’s communal tent through the worst hours.
+This is not excessive caution; it is logistics.
+You still experience the desert fully, just with timing that avoids the worst visibility and dust inhalation.
+A good guide reads the desert.
+That is the difference between improvising in difficult conditions and moving through them cleanly.

-Visiting the Sahara in August: A Heat Strategy
+Visiting the Sahara in Summer: The Strategy That Works

-The effective plan: stay in air-conditioned lodging until 5 PM.
-Rest, hydrate, and avoid all outdoor activity during peak sun.
-At 5:30 PM, as temperatures drop to a still-intense 42°C (107°F), begin a short camel trek lasting 60 to 90 minutes toward your desert camp.
-You’ll arrive at sunset, around 7:30 PM, when the temperature has fallen to 35°C (95°F).
-Enjoy camp dinner outdoors as it cools further.
+Stay in air-conditioned lodging until 5 PM.
+At 5:30 PM, as temperatures drop toward 42°C (107°F), begin a camel trek of 60 to 90 minutes toward your desert camp.
+Arrive at sunset around 7:30 PM, when the air has cooled to 35°C (95°F).
+Eat dinner outdoors as it cools further.
 Sleep early.
-Wake at 5 AM for a sunrise camel trek, when the air is 25°C (77°F) and the light is soft and golden.
+Wake at 5 AM for a sunrise trek, when the air is 25°C (77°F) and the dune light is clean and gold.
+That is your active window: early evening and early morning.
+Everything between 11 AM and 5 PM is rest.

-Hydration is non-negotiable.
-Aim for 4 to 5 liters of water per person, per day.
-Electrolyte tablets or sachets (available at any Moroccan pharmacy for 20 MAD / $2) are critical; water alone won’t replace what you lose through sweat.
-Luxury camps often have small plunge pools for a crucial afternoon cool-down before dinner.
-If your camp offers this, use it: the psychological relief of cold water is as valuable as the physical cooling.
+Hydration is the difference between a memorable experience and a dangerous one.
+Aim for four to five litres of water per person per day.
+Electrolyte sachets (20 MAD / $2 at any Moroccan pharmacy) are not optional in summer; water alone will not replace what you lose.
+Luxury camps often have small plunge pools for a mid-afternoon cool-down.
+Use them.
+The psychological relief of cold water in 45°C heat is as valuable as the physical effect.

 Published on April 22, 2026